Paresh18/MicroserviceNodejs/README.md

                                                 Testing
-For testing I had used mocha with chai,I had described 13 testcases which is being fully passed when run with npm test.
+For testing I had used mocha with chai,I had described 13 testcases which is being fully passed when run with command "npm test".

+                                               Bonus Section
+1)I had used Istanbul for test coverage reports.(npm test).

+2)Used JSdoc comments to build the HTML site from comments.(jsdoc server.js)This will generate html site in the out folder.

+3)Used Winston library for logging.(node log.js).-->This will generate debug.log and exceptions.log file for log.

+4)Used ESlint for linting(eslint server.js).